-A guided journey through four time periods, taking us to 2121 allows users to dive into Chatham House’s research and thinking and experience a positive future of London.
+Futurescape is a guided journey through four time periods, where users can dive into Chatham House’s research and thinking and experience a positive future of London, based around Piccadilly Circus.

 2035 depicts an urban environment adapted to meet emission reduction goals and to serve people rather than commerce and cars.

-Piccadilly Circus 2121 is part of a world positively transformed by artificial intelligence.
+2121 is a world positively transformed by artificial intelligence.